google/tcmalloc/docs/stats.md

 at the latest one of them.

-If applicable, an additional section tracks the behavior that skips subreleasing hugepages if behind a recent peak (`--tcmalloc_skip_subrelease_interval`):
+If applicable, an additional section tracks the behavior that skips subreleasing hugepages if behind the recent demand requirement, which is either the peak within `--tcmalloc_skip_subrelease_interval`, or the sum of short-term fluctuation peak within `--tcmalloc_skip_subrelease_short_interval` and long-term trend within `--tcmalloc_skip_subrelease_long_interval`.

+**Note:** Conducting skip-subrelease using both short-term and long-term intervals is an experimental feature, and should not be enabled without understanding its performance tradeoffs.

 ```
-HugePageFiller: Since the start of the execution, 0 subreleases (0 pages) were skipped due to recent (0s) peaks.
+HugePageFiller: Since the start of the execution, 0 subreleases (0 pages) were skipped due to either recent (0s) peaks, or the sum of short-term (0s) fluctuations and long-term (0s) trends..
 HugePageFiller: 100.0000% of decisions confirmed correct, 0 pending (100.0000% of pages, 0 pending), as per anticipated 300s realized fragmentation.
 ```